Azure/kubernetes-hackfest/labs/helm-setup-deploy/README.md

     * Use "Node.js Application" for the app type
     * Select "kubernetes-hackfest" for the Resource Group
     * Use "East US" for location
-    * When this is completed, click on "Getting Started" and note the Instrumentation Key
+    * When this is completed, click on "Essentials" and note the Instrumentation Key

 3. Review the Helm Chart components